FLTC Law Firm Practice Areas in Malaysia

 Single Petition Divorce (s.50 Law Reform (Marriage & Divorce) Act 1950)

-Another type of divorce is the Single Petition divorce, or you may call it the contested divorce.
-Single Petition means when the term of the divorce is not agreed upon by both parties (contested) unlike Joint Petition where both parties agreed to all the terms of divorce.
-However, for Single Petition, either party may file without the consent of parties.
+Another type of divorce is the Single Petition divorce, or you may call it the contested divorce, is filed when the spouses are unable to agree on the divorce or its terms (contested), unlike Joint Petition where both parties agreed to all the terms of divorce.
+In such cases, either spouse may commence divorce proceedings without the consent of the other.
 The requirements to file for a Single Petition can be found in s.50 of the act in order words, one can only file for Single Petition after 2 years of marriage and according to s.53 of the act.

 Real Estate Law

-A Joint Venture Agreement is an agreement between two businesses or individuals to collaborate in order to achieve a common aim.
-Details such as venture members, member roles, venture goals, and the start and finish dates should all be included in a finished Joint Venture agreement.
+A Joint Venture Agreement is a legal agreement between two or more parties to collaborate on a specific business venture or project.
+It defines the parties’ respective roles, responsibilities, contributions, rights, and obligations, while establishing the framework for achieving the joint venture’s objectives.
+Details such as venture members, member roles, venture goals, and the duration of the joint venture should all be included in a finished Joint Venture agreement.